bmmoore43/Evolutionary-rate/README.md

         python get_all_genepair_from_list.py <list of genes>

-6. install clustalw and Python/2.7.9 using anaconda and activate
+6. install clustalw and Python/2.7.9 using anaconda and activate **Note: must be in bash for this to work**

        conda create -n clustalw2 -c biobuilds -y clustalw python=2.7 conda activate clustalw2